 Suspension is when an employee is sent home from work, usually while receiving full pay and benefits.
-The right to suspend will usually be set out in employees’ contract of employment, the employee handbook or disciplinary policy.
+The right to suspend will usually be set out in the employee’s contract of employment, the employee handbook or disciplinary policy.
 Whilst a suspension is not a disciplinary action in itself, it often leads to disciplinary proceedings.
 Read our guide for employers and employees covering everything employers need to know when an employee returns to work after a suspension and how to cope and return to work as an employee returning from suspension.

-- Due to risk to an expectant or new mother – an employer should consider work place risks, such as heavy lifting, standing or sitting for long periods, exposure to toxic substances or working long hours for employees who are pregnant or given birth in the past 6 months.
+- Due to the risk to an expectant or new mother – an employer should consider workplace risks such as heavy lifting, standing or sitting for long periods, exposure to toxic substances or working long hours for employees who are pregnant or have given birth in the past 6 months.

 A suspension can have a damaging effect on the employee and their reputation.
 Therefore, the reason for suspension should be kept confidential, where possible.

 If a suspension is necessary, here’s some guidance on how to suspend an employee from work in compliance with the law.
 The employee should be invited to a meeting to communicate the Company’s decision and what this means for the employee.
 Following the meeting, the employee should be issued with a suspension letter that includes:

 - the reasons for the suspension and how long it’s expected to last

 - their rights and obligations during the suspension, e.g. they should be contactable during normal working hours